© Crown copyright 2021

 10. Date tests can be provided or administered

-Providers may only provide or administer tests to international arrivals on or after the fifth full day after the international arrival leaves a destination not on the travel corridor list (the provider may not issue tests before the end of the fourth full day).
-The provider should base the day of departure on the day the international arrivals declares on their booking form.
-Providers can, therefore, post or courier tests to arrivals before the fifth day, but this delivery cannot arrive earlier than the fifth day.
+Providers may only provide or administer tests to international arrivals on or after the fifth full day after arrival.
+The provider should base the day of arrival on the day the international arrivals declares on their booking form, meaning that the day of arrival is day 0.

 11. Reference number